|Mission & Programs Overview

 Teachers must apply as a team.
 Each team must include one Visual Arts teacher + one Social Studies or Language Arts or classroom teacher for grades 3 to 8.

 Both teachers in the team must commit to attend the full four-day Summer Institute.
 (We reserve the right to reject teachers who arrive without a teammate.)
-Teams must commit to carry out the project in the classroom and submit four student works to The Morgan Book Project Award on March 10, 2014.
+Teams must commit to carry out the project in the classroom and submit four student works to The Morgan Book Project Award on the March deadline (date TBD).

 Because space is limited, we will accept only one teacher team per school.